cbirdferrer/collatrix/README.md

 * Required column: Animal_ID
 * Make sure that the ID's listed are spelled exactly as those in the MorphoMetriX outputs

 Example

 Animal_ID |
 --------- |
 Whale1

 ### 4. Output name
-The tool will ask you what name you want for the output csv.
-The collated final csv outputted by this tool will be named inputname_allIDs.csv.
+The function will ask you what name you want for the output csv.
+The collated final csv outputted by this function will be named inputname_allIDs.csv.
 If you selected yes for list of specific individuals, a second list containing the subset will be outputed named inputname_IDS.csv.

 ### 5. Location of MorphoMetriX files
 A window will open asking you to select the folder where the MorphoMetriX csvs are saved.
-* If you have them in one folder, select that folder
-* If you have them in individual folders, select the folder containing all the individual folders

 ### 6. Location where output should be saved
-Select the folder where you want the output of this tool to be saved
+Select the folder where you want the output of this function to be saved

 # Add-on Functions